AviatrixSystems/Docs/HowTos/Controller_Login_SAML_Config.rst

       |image3-5|

 #.
-You should be redirected to IDP.
+You should be redirected to IdP.
 Login with your test user credentials.

    .. important::